DorianDepriester/Elasticipy/docs/source/example_StiffnessTensor.rst

 Hyperspherical functions
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Hyperspherical functions cannot plotted as 3D surfaces, as their values depends on two orthogonal directions.
+Hyperspherical functions cannot plotted as 3D surfaces, as their values depend on two orthogonal directions.
-But at least, for a each direction **u**, we can consider the mean value for all the orthogonal directions **v** for
+But at least, for a each direction **u**, we can consider the mean value for all the orthogonal directions **v** when
 plotting:

     >>> G.plot3D() # doctest: +SKIP